Updated: July 26, 2022

 Even if you are unable to get big loans for other purposes, you may be able to buy vehicles by taking out a loan from a bank or private lender.
 This is because the vehicle acts as its own security.

 The benefit of financing your vehicles this way is that you own them immediately.
 Yes, they are at risk if you are unable to pay the loan, but you can use them as you wish from the start.
 However, you might struggle to get even a secured loan big enough to buy a fleet of vehicles outright.
-You can find out more in this relevant resource.

 For this and other reasons, many business owners turn to leasing.